Jonas-I/FlashQuiz/README.md

 # FlashQuiz
 ## Lab 2
 ### App Description
-An app that allows a user to test themselves by creating their own flashcard by inputting a question and answer, and saving it to
+An app that allows a user to test themselves by creating their own flashcard by inputting a question and answer, and saving it to provide the new card screen.

 ### App Walk-through
 <img src="https://i.imgur.com/XCzpnIp.gif" width=200><br>